-Infants AD can begin early.
-A child may be 2- or 3-months old when AD begins.
+AD can begin early.
+A child may be 2 or 3 months old when AD begins.
 When AD begins early, it often causes:

 - A rash that appears suddenly and:

-Parents often worry that their baby is getting AD in the diaper area.
-Babies rarely get AD in their diaper area.
+Parents often worry that their babies are getting AD in the diaper area.
+A babies rarely gets AD in his or her diaper area.
 The skin stays too moist for AD.

 - A rash that often begins in the creases of the elbows or knees.
 Other common places for the rash to appear are the neck, wrists, ankles, and/or crease between the buttocks and legs.